 Phospholipids are similar to triglycerides, but the glycerol is attached to only two fatty acids, the third being replaced by a “head group” containing phosphate.

 The phosphate “head” is negatively charged and therefore hydrophilic but the fatty acid tails are hydrophobic, so the molecule is ampiphatic (as discussed in the chemistry chapter) and forms micelles or membranes in an aqueous environment.
-Of major importance, phospholipids are the principal component of cell membranes.
+Of major importance for life, phospholipids are the principal component of cell membranes.

 There are five possible nucleobases in two groups: